LoginRadius/engineering-portal/content/identity/what-is-mob-biometric-authentication/index.md

 tags: ["mobile biometric authentication","mfa","cx"]
 author: "Rajeev Sharma"
 description: "In an increasingly digitized world, password-based authentication is no longer sufficient to secure applications and software tools.
 Can biometrics replace traditional passwords in user authentication?
 Biometrics does offer a safe and easy mode of authenticating users – without compromising their online experience."
-metatitle: "Biometric Authentication and Mobile Verification"
+metatitle: "Exploring Mobile Biometric Authentication Solutions"
-metadescription: "Mobile biometric authentication utilizes a mobile device to verify an individual's identity using multi-factor authentication.
-Learn the common use cases where mobile biometrics are deployed."
+metadescription: "Dive into the world of biometric login and authentication on mobile devices.
+Learn how mobile biometric authentication enhances security and user experience.
+Discover more now."
 ---

 Gone are the days when you could simply rely upon your user credentials – username and password – to secure your account.
 With the increasing number and complexity of cyberattacks, companies need to innovate and develop newer forms of securing their user devices and accounts.
 As an example, mobile phone users are now accustomed to using alternative modes of authentication like gestures and screen lock patterns – that are gradually replacing passwords.